as-celegen/Convolution-Caching/README.md

 The implementation stores convolution layer results in a cache and utilizes this cache to expedite the forward pass for pixels shared between adjacent iterations.
 The implementation, for simplicity, is single-threaded and does not incorporate features like padding or stride.

 ## How to Run

+To prepare the test file, place the video you want to test in the project root folder as "video.mp4".
+Run the convert_video_to_byte_array.py file.
+This will create a raw video file named "video.bin".
+(Note: The raw video file size may be substantial.)

 To execute the project, compile the code and run the output file.
 The codebase is written in C++ and employs the CMake build system.
 Alternatively, the code can be executed using the following commands:

 ```bash